elliotperviz/cmms/remote_connect.md

 You should now be able to log in without a password (or only with the local key passphrase if set).

+## Visualisation

+Some extra setup is required in order to visualise plots or use GUI programs when connecting to the laboratory remotely.

+**TBA**